7. Database access

 myReader.Close()

-' dynamic arrays are converted to static arrays
+' dynamic tables are placed in static tables

 Me.coeffR = New Decimal(tLimites.Count) {}